TomKrauss/pks-edit/doc/manual/macro_language.md

 allowing to "name" the macro and bind it to a keyboard key so it can be used subsequently.
 Note, that in order to make the macro persistent, you must save the the current set of macros.
 When PKS-Edit exits and there are unsaved macros, it warns about that and asks the user to save the macros now.

-## The Maco menu
+## The Macro menu

 Allows you to edit macros defined.
 One may add comments / remove macros, decompile a recorded macro, disassemble a macro from here.

 ## Compiling macros

 To compile one or more macros, you open a macro file (see the `macros` sub-directory for samples) and press F10 once the file is loaded and then OK.
 If the compilation is successful a message is displayed, that no error was found.
 Otherwise an error log is opened, which can be navigated with Ctrl+N and Ctrl+P to jump to the corresponding line numbers with the erors.

 ## The PKSMacroC Language